Urge Lawmakers to End Missouri’s Utility Monopoly

 Your Wallet, Your Choice.

-In fact, Missouri utility companies have averaged a four percent increase in the cost of the electricity they supply.
-The Consumers’ Council of Missouri reported that electric rates increased 20% from 2020 to 2023.
+In fact, the Consumers’ Council of Missouri reported that electric rates increased 20% from 2020 to 2023.
 That’s an annual cost increase of $327 for the average household.

 There is another way.